altela/odoo-guideline/README.md

 Also, avoid naming field via .xml because in this case it will become useless and the field names will make user confused

 ![Screen Shot 2024-06-08 at 15 41 02](https://github.com/altela/odoo-doc/assets/68892527/68f88c94-d9ab-449a-848a-673425cd5df1)

+The good thing is, during import, when you specifiy either string name or field name inside .xls or .csv file, it will support both name